pedroandreou/SMTP-Client-Server-Sides/README.md

 ## How to run the jar file:

-1. Clone the repository in your desktop by executing **git clone https://github.com/pedroandreou/SMTP-Client-Server-Sides.git**
+1. Clone the repository in your desktop by executing: **git clone https://github.com/pedroandreou/SMTP-Client-Server-Sides.git**
 2. Open two CMD windows
 3. Create an empty folder with the name "directory" on your Desktop where the msgs/commands will be saved into (to avoid IOException)
 4. RUN in one of the two CMD windows: **java -cp c:\Users\user\Desktop\SMTP-Client-Server-Sides\Runnable jar\SMTP.jar SMTPSocket.SMTPServer**